aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

     echo hf_yourtokenstring > /tmp/fmbench-read/scripts/hf_token.txt
     ```

 1. Before running FMBench, add the current user to the docker group.
-Run the following commands to run Docker commands without needing to use `sudo` each time.
+Run the following commands to run Docker without needing to use `sudo` each time.

     ```{.bash}
     sudo usermod -a -G docker $USER